MarcWeber/haxe-dbtool/README.md

 There should be no errors.
 You should have new directory called generated-src.
 It contains both: SPOD objects and a class which creates / updates your database.

+== installation ==
+dependencies: haxe-sql (found on my github page)
+I recommend putting it into your haxelib/haxe-sql/999,9,9 directory and putting 999,9,9 into haxelib/haxe-sql/.current so that you can use it using the -lib haxe-sql flag

 == Description (no longer up to dote.
 But you get the idea faster)

 Example: